 Articles

-Essentials of Estate Administration: A Comprehensive Guide
+Essentials Of Estate Administration: A Comprehensive Guide

-Philippe Richer
+Author: Philippe Richer

 Estate administration is a crucial process that comes into play after the passing of a loved one.
 It involves managing and distributing the deceased’s assets according to their will or, in the absence of a will, according to the laws of intestacy.
 This process can be complex and emotionally taxing, but understanding its essentials can make it more manageable.
 In this comprehensive guide, we’ll explore the key aspects of estate administration.